livejs/dotjs2016/script-sam.md

 Any 3D models seen within modV will use THREE.js.

-*Added from the slide*: modV uses THREE.js for 3D models and complex 3D scenes.

-## modV: GLSL

-*Added from the slide*: OpenGL Shader Language, GLSL for short, can process pixel data on the GPU extremely fast.

-However, modV can also process anything drawn onto the screen as a WebGL texture and modify that using GLSL (OpenGL Shader Language) using the client's graphics processor.
+However, modV can also process anything drawn onto the screen as a WebGL texture and modify that using OpenGL Shader Language, GLSL for short.
+GLSL code runs on client's graphics processor.
 This allows for incredible effects that would otherwise not be possible using Canvas2D.

 (*EXAMPLES OF SHADERS*)